Registration and Records

 Academic Honors for Undergraduates

-Information on the honors breakdown for undergraduate according to matriculation date.
+Information on the honors breakdown for undergraduates according to matriculation date.

 Matriculated, registered students and NYS citizens over 60 years of age may audit courses under certain conditions.
-Information on how to audit a course.
+This policy provides information on how to audit a course.

 College Records Access